-The Company provides retirement benefits in the form of a 401(k) plan as well as the NC Transaction, Inc. Restoration Plan (the "Restoration Plan"), an unfunded nonqualified defined contribution plan maintained for the benefit of certain management and other highly compensated employees of the Company, including the CEO, CFO and General Counsel.
-The Restoration Plan provides participants with retirement benefits which would have become payable under the Company's traditional qualified retirement plans but for limitations imposed by the Tax Code.
-For additional information on the Restoration Plan, please see the "Nonqualified Deferred Compensation Table" and its accompanying footnotes and "Description of Restoration Plan"
+The Company provides retirement benefits through a 401(k) plan as well as the News Corp Restoration Plan (the "Restoration Plan"), an unfunded nongualified defined contribution plan maintained for the benefit of certain management and other highly compensated employees of the Company, including the CEO, CFO and General Counsel.
+The Restoration Plan provides participants with retirement benefits which would have become payable under the Company's traditional qualified retirement plans but for limitations imposed by the Internal Revenue Code of 1986, as amended (the "Tax Code").
+For additional information on the Restoration Plan, please see the "Nonqualified Deferred Compensation Table" and its accompanying footnotes and "Description of Restoration Plan" in the section titled "Executive Compensation" below.
+Mr. K.R.
+Murdoch does not participate in the Company's retirement plans.

-below.
-Since the separation of the Company's businesses from its former parent, 21st Century Fox, on June 28, 2013 (the "Separation"), Mr. K.R.
-Murdoch continues to participate in the 21st Century Fox retirement plans and does not participate in the Company's retirement plans.
+Mr. Thomson and Ms. Panuccio are also entitled to pension benefits accrued prior to the separation of the Company's businesses from its former parent, 21st Century Fox, on June 28, 2013 (the "Separation") under certain U.S.-gualified, U.K.-registered